Bluetick Coonhound Breed Info, Pics, Personality & Facts

 Health and Conditions ❤️

-Bluetick Coonhounds are healthy dogs in that they’re not prone to a wide variety of illnesses.
-However, they’re quite prone to a select few, such as:
+Bluetick Coonhounds are healthy dogs that are not prone to many illnesses.
+However, they’re vulnerable to a select few, such as:

 - Patellar luxation